-As previously identified and described more fully under Item 9A in our 2020 Annual Report on Form 10-K, we determined that a material weakness in our internal control over financial reporting arose because we did not maintain effective segregation of duties, financial statement reporting and general technology controls.
+As previously identified and described more fully under Item 9A in our 2020 Annual Report on Form 10-K, we determined that a material weakness in our internal control over financial reporting, due to the size of the organization, arose because we did not maintain effective segregation of duties, financial statement reporting and general technology controls.
 The material weakness continued to exist as of the end of the period covered by the Quarterly Report on Form 10-Q.